Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

  - main:
      - move all function protype to header file
      - check and test for `no drop 20s`
+     - reset value for tft after finish once, or use a button to do
  - lvgl:
      - ~~monitor screen update data~~
      - when run by web, tft display switch screen to monitor screen